 Fraternity & Sorority Life at Trinity University serves as a home-away-from-home for about 25% of the undergraduate student population.
 Fraternity & Sorority Life at Trinity provides students with opportunities for leadership development, alumni networking, service within the Trinity and San Antonio communities, and lifelong friendships.

 Unlike most fraternity & sorority communities, all six fraternities and seven sororities are local.
 These groups were started at Trinity by Trinity students.
 The fraternity & sorority community has a rich history at Trinity, with some groups dating back over 75 years.

 Recruitment officially kicks off for fraternities and sororities on Tuesday, September 10 at 5:30 p.m. in Northrup Hall 040.
 Interested students should plan to attend Greek 101 at 3:00 p.m. in Northrup 040, immediately followed by Official Kick-Off on the Coates Esplanade.
 At this event, students will meet members from each organization and have the opportunity to sign up for our Master Recruiting Lists.
-Through this list, students will receive invitations throughout the semester to attend specific organizational events.
-Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by January 1, 2018.
+Through this list, students will receive invitations throughout the semester to attend specific organizational events and programs.
+Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by January 1, 2019.